Mucoromycotina: Taxonomy

 The exact placement of Mucoromycotina is currently unknown.
 It currently resides in the subphyla incertae sedis, alongside Zoopagomycota, Entomophthoromycota, and Kickxellomycotina, whose’ placements are also currently unknown.
 These groups originally comprised Zygomycota alongside others that were assigned to Glomeromycota, which was elevated to phylum in 2001.
 These groups are sister to Dikarya, which contains Ascomycota and Basidiomycota.

 Studies have currently divided Mucoromycotina into 3 orders: Endognales, Mucorales, and Mortierellales.
 All three orders contain species that are saprotrophic, with others forming relationships with other organisms.
 There are still many questions regarding Mucoromycotina and the organisms that compose it, owing to limited collected samples.

 Orders

 Endogonales

-This order currently contains 1 family, 4 genera, and 27 species.
+This order currently contains 2 families, (Endogonaceae and Densosporaceae) 7 genera, and 40 species.
 Not much is known about this order, other than readily noticeable characteristics.
 They produce subterranean sporocarps, which are ingested by small mammals attracted by the fetid odor they produce.
 Cultured specimens have shown that they produce coenocytic mycelium, and can be saprotrophic or mycorrhizal.
-This order was first described in 1930 by Fitzpatrick, after being monographed in 1922 by Thaxter.
-Further study is required for better understanding of this order.
+This order was first described in 1931 by Jacz. & P.A.Jacz., after being monographed in 1922 by Thaxter.